shahzebimam/retail-sales-data-platform/README.md

 - `ETL Run Log.sql`
 - `Rejected Sales.sql`

-These scripts define the target database structure and supporting logging tables for the cleaned data, rejected records, currency conversion information and ETL execution tracking.
+These scripts represent the target database schema and supporting logging tables.

-## Implementation Status
+## Implementation Note

-The ETL processing was developed and tested in Databricks Free Edition using the provided sample data.
+The complete ETL processing was developed and tested in Databricks Free Edition using the provided sample data.

-Implemented and tested:

-- CSV source ingestion
-- Data cleaning and type conversion
-- Duplicate removal
-- Data validation
-- Product reference lookup
-- Currency exchange API integration
-- API fallback handling
-- USD conversion
-- Valid and rejected record separation
-- Currency conversion audit logging
-- Error logging
-- Rejected record output
-- Data quality threshold validation

-The SQL scripts define the target database schema and logging design.

-The actual Azure SQL Database / SQL Server connection and data loading were not executed in the available assessment environment.
-No claim is made that the cleaned data was loaded into Azure SQL Database or SQL Server.

-## Architecture

-The architecture diagrams represent the proposed Azure-based solution for the scenario described in the assessment.

-The high-level and low-level diagrams cover:

-- CSV, relational database and API data sources
-- Azure Data Factory orchestration
-- ADLS Gen2 storage
-- Databricks/PySpark processing
-- Azure Synapse Analytics
-- Data validation and transformation
-- Enrichment and deduplication
-- Exchange rate API integration
-- Error handling and monitoring
-- Security and scalability
-- Power BI reporting

-These Azure components were included as part of the architecture design requested in the assessment and were not all executed in the Databricks Free Edition environment used for ETL testing.

-## Setup and Run

-1. Open Databricks Free Edition.
-2. Upload the provided sales and product reference CSV files to the configured volume path.
-3. Open `Retail Sales ETL Pipeline.ipynb`.
-4. Run the notebook cells sequentially.
-5. Review the `clean_sales`, `rejected_sales`, `currency_conversion_log` and `error_log` outputs.
-6. Review the final data quality result.
-7. The pipeline fails when the rejection rate exceeds the 5% threshold.

-## Assumptions and Technical Notes

-- Databricks Free Edition was used for ETL development and testing.
-- The provided CSV files were treated as the source datasets.
-- Exchange rates are retrieved from the specified external API.
-- Fallback rates are used when the API is unavailable.
-- A 5% rejection threshold is used as the data quality gate.
-- SQL scripts represent the target database schema and logging design.
-- Azure SQL Database / SQL Server integration was not executed in the available environment.
-- The Azure architecture represents the proposed solution for the scenario-based architecture requirement.
+The assessment target was Azure SQL DB or SQL Server.
+An external Azure SQL/SQL Server environment was not available in the assessment setup, so the target data loading and validation were implemented in Databricks using target tables and the same processed source data.

+The implementation demonstrates the target data structure, data loading, validation, duplicate checking and source-to-target reconciliation that would be used when deploying the solution to Azure SQL DB or SQL Server.

 ## Project Structure